jreisinger/docs/data/notes/apps/nginx.md

 ## Reverse proxy

-By default, NGINX eliminates the header fields whose values are empty strings and redefines two header fields in proxied requests:
+In proxied requests (`proxy_pass`) NGINX by default eliminates the header fields whose values are empty strings and redefines two header fields:

 * `Host` gets set to `$proxy_host`
-* `Connection`gets set to `Close`
+* `Connection` gets set to `Close`

 More